USS Birmingham (CL-62): Solomon Islands operations

 Birmingham was reassigned to the Solomon Islands campaign, and she got underway on 21 October to join the naval forces operating there.
 She reached Espiritu Santo on 4 November, and the next day joined the escort for a convoy of six transport ships headed to Bougainville; two other light cruisers and four destroyers comprised the rest of the escort group.
 The group safely arrived in Empress Augusta Bay on the morning of 8 November and while they were unloading their cargoes, Birmingham and the other escorts patrolled to the southwest of the bay.
 Throughout the afternoon and early evening, Birmingham and her sister ship Mobile detected a total of thirteen Japanese aircraft in the distance, but none of them attacked the Allied flotilla during this period.
 At around 18:30, a Japanese Mitsubishi G4M medium bomber closed with the American ships.
 At the same time, the air-search radars on the American cruisers picked up a large attack force incoming, at a distance of about 25000 yd.

 Birmingham and the other two cruisers opened fire with their main batteries at 19:11, at a range of 18000 yd, to try to disrupt the incoming aerial attack.
 As the Japanese aircraft closed in the darkness, the American ships launched flares to illuminate the planes.
 Birmingham engaged an Aichi D3A Val that was approaching the ship and inflicted fatal damage with her 20 mm and 40 mm guns, though not before the Val released its bomb.
-It skipped on the water and struck Birmingham's hull on the aft starboard quarter; the explosion tore a hole in the hull that was 15 ft wide and destroyed her aircraft hangar.
+It skipped on the water and struck Birmingham's hull on the starboard quarter; the explosion tore a hole in the hull that was 15 ft wide and destroyed her aircraft hangar.
 Almost immediately after, another aircraft hit Birmingham with a torpedo on her port bow, blowing a 30 ft hole and causing significant damage to the hull structure.
 Two of her fuel oil storage compartments were also flooded.
 The ship's damage control teams quickly moved to contain the flooding and suppress fires from both hits, but a second Val made an attack run at Birmingham.
 The anti-aircraft gunners destroyed the plane as it dove on Birmingham, but its bomb nevertheless struck turret #4.
 The mount and all three gun barrels were damaged in the blast.
 In total, the three attacks killed two men and wounded another thirty-two.